 Each department has provided the BSD Dean's office with a list of essential personnel who will be provided with key card access to perform essential duties.
 Those individuals should continue to use the same card they previously did to gain entry to the building.

 New requests for access should be made by a faculty member to their department chair.
 Department chairs should contact Connie Lee in the Dean's office with any new requests for access.
-Since our goal is to significantly reduce the number of people on campus, we will carefully review these requests and only grant access to those who are essential.
+Since our goal is to significantly limit the number of people on campus, we will carefully review these requests and only grant access to those who are essential.
 Our goal is to continue to promote the safety of those who need to come to campus.

 - CCD - Center for Care and Discovery